theukedge/shortcodes-to-show-or-hide-content/readme.txt

 `[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]We are exceptionally busy at the end of each billing cycle.
 Please bear with us![/time-restrict-repeat]`

-If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions: for example, showing a message during business hours only on Monday to Friday (note that you only need one closing shortcode tag):
+If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions.
+Since you cannot nest shortcodes with the same name, you need to add -2 or -3 to time-restrict-repeat in your shortcode (e.g. `[time-restrict-repeat-2]`).

+For example, showing a message during business hours only on Monday to Friday:

-`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"][time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]Our store is currently open[/time-restrict-repeat]`
+`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"][time-restrict-repeat-2 type="weekly" onday="Monday" offday="Friday"]Our store is currently open[/time-restrict-repeat-2][/time-restrict-repeat]`

 = Things to bear in mind =